leangjia/blender_docs/trunk/blender_docs/manual/modeling/texts/properties.rst

 .. note::

-   :ref:`Bevel <modeling-curve-bevel>` is applied to the curves defining the letters, which means that usually it will follow their outlines (there will be two parallel beveled curves, and not a single one, as one might expect).
+   :ref:`Bevel <bpy.types.Curve.bevel>` is applied to the curves defining the letters, which means that usually it will follow their outlines (there will be two parallel beveled curves, and not a single one, as one might expect).